-- "Although we can't say the 2014 Lincoln MKX stands out in any particular category, it also doesn't fail in any of them, either.
-Acceleration, handling and ride comfort are all above average, but not quite best in class." -- Kelley Blue Book
+- "The 2015 MKX's road manners are similar to its personality in general: It's not jaw-dropping in any particular category, but it also doesn't fail in any of them.
+Acceleration, handling and comfort are above average, though not best in class." -- Kelley Blue Book

-- "MKX doesn't rocket forward, but the engine has plenty of grunt for everyday driving and worry-free highway passing and merging.
-Due to their lower overall curb weight, front-drive versions are slightly quicker than their AWD counterparts.
-They suffer no untoward torque steer or wheel spin.
-The transmission is well behaved." -- Consumer Guide (2013)
+- "MKX doesn't rocket forward, but the engine has plenty of grunt for everyday driving and worry-free highway passing and merging." -- Consumer Guide (2013)

 Acceleration and Power

-The 2014 Lincoln MKX has a 3.7-liter V6 engine that makes 305 horsepower.
-A six-speed automatic transmission with paddle shifters is standard.
-The MKX gets an EPA-estimated 18/26 mpg city/highway with front-wheel drive and 17/23 mpg city/highway with all-wheel drive.
-Both of those ratings are typical for a V6-powered luxury midsize SUV.
+The 2015 MKX is powered by a 3.7-liter V6 that produces 305 horsepower.
+A six-speed automatic transmission is standard.
+The base MKX gets an EPA-estimated 18/26 mpg city/highway, which is normal for the class.